VaranDerg/DiggingGame/DiggingGame/PatchNotes/README BETA.txt

 - Compaction (Deck Presence 2 -> 1)
 	~ Compaction now only has a single copy of itself in the Universal Deck.
 Being a card with somewhat niche use until later in rounds, its common appearance wasn't justified.
+- Transmutation (1 Point -> 1 Point per 2 Supply Gold)
+	~ Transmutation's old effect was pretty uninspired.
+This change should have its purpose fluxuate through play, making the Card act primarily for any suit early on, and in rare cases, score massive points.
 - Gold Cards
    ~ Golden Shovel (1 Grass 1 Dirt -> 1 Dirt 1 Stone)
    ~ Regeneration (3 Grass -> 2 Grass 1 Dirt 1 Stone)